 A: No. We are involved with school projects that are owned and operated by in-country partners and staff.
 This is done to increase longevity and maximize impact.
 We provide aid in the sense that we assist with start-up funding for schools as well as ongoing access to educational resources and technology.
 However, we do not provide indefinite aid or take ownership of a project.

 A: Typically, three main categories are involved in starting up a tent school: construction materials, school supplies and technology for the teacher and for classroom use.
 We require our in-country partners to have a sustainability plan in place, including teacher salary support and monthly utilities, before start-up funding is sent.

 A: We provide three main areas of service to our partners:

-A: Yes, we are a faith-rooted organization that was created and continues to be shaped by God’s love for all people, seen through the life of Jesus.
+A: Yes, we are a faith-rooted organization that continues to be shaped by God’s love for all people, seen through the life of Jesus.
 We are not affiliated with a denomination and we welcome supporters of any or no faith background.
 Our goal is to serve as Jesus’ hands and feet toward displaced children.